SolarLabyrinth/Action-Setup-Butler/README.md

 # Action: Setup Butler

-A GitHub Action to install Itch.io's Butler on a GitHub Actions runner.
+A GitHub Action to install Itch.io's Butler on an Ubuntu GitHub Actions runner.

-> Note: Only supported on Ubuntu runners.
+NOTE: Butler recently changed their CI domain name.
+Update to v2 if your builds are failing.

 ## Usage